Aleksandr-Bondarev/Aleksandr-Bondarev/README.md

-### Hi there 👋 I am Alexandr Bondarev, Frontend Developer.
+### Hi there 👋 I am Aleksandr Bondarev, Frontend Developer.

 - Open to work, remote or Voronezh.